dan-kruk/pyselenium/readme.md

 ##USAGE

-using `demo` loop runner try any existing tests found in t/demo/... on all browsers any number of rounds
+using `demo` loop runner try any existing tests found in t/... on all browsers with any number of rounds

 build own tests like those seen in t/...